etohgame/kit/docs/client-objects/pushbox-spawners.md

 # Pushbox Spawners

-Pushbox spawners are objects that spawn a Pushbox upon pressing the button.
+Pushbox Spawners are objects that spawn a Pushbox upon pressing the button.
 It can also be used to spawn other objects.

 ## Use Cases

-Pushbox spawners can be used to spawn a box that can be pushed around, or to reset a contraption parented inside the Pushbox model.
+Pushbox Spawners can be used to spawn a box that can be pushed around, or to reset a contraption parented inside the Pushbox model.

 ## Configuration